tudelft3d/3dgeoinfo2018/practicalinfo.md

 The train takes 38 minutes.

 **Flying to Rotterdam**: Rotterdam The Hague Airport is 10 km south of Delft and has connections to several airports in Europe.
-From the airport, you can take a bus towards Rotterdam Central Station, then a train or bus to Delft.
+From the airport, you can take a bus to Rotterdam Central Station, then a train or bus to Delft.
 The combined trip takes roughly 40 minutes.

 <a name="visa" style="display: block; position: relative; top: -50px; visibility: hidden;"></a>